 You will note that the application form provides space for a statement of purpose in undertaking graduate study.
 This statement is one of the most important elements in the application process.
 Please indicate as precisely as possible what you propose to accomplish in undertaking graduate work in the field of religion.
 Explain your interest in the particular GDR area of study which you have selected, and specify your objectives in that area.
 Assess the strengths and weaknesses of your previous preparation.
 In light of the continuing scarcity of academic teaching positions, it is important for us to know what your vocational objectives are.
 If you have vocational interests other than teaching in a university, college or seminary, or are assured of an appropriate placement, be sure to indicate that.
 Attach an additional sheet if the space provided on the form is insufficient.

-Applications are due by December 15 for matriculation the following fall or spring.
-The Graduate Record Examination (general test only, not the subject test) is required for admission to the Vanderbilt Graduate School, and the test should be taken no later than the Preceding December.
+Applications are due by December 15 for matriculation the following fall.
+The Graduate Record Examination (general test only, not the subject test) is required for admission to the Vanderbilt Graduate School, and the test should be taken no later than the preceding December.
 The Test of English as a Foreign Language (TOEFL) is required for international students whose native language is not English.
 Notification of admission will occur during the first two weeks of March.
 Late applications, especially for the M.A. program, are considered if places remain available.
 Summer courses in religion are not offered, but summer language courses in French, German, and Spanish are normally available.

 The GDR office no longer schedules official campus visits with faculty.
 Instead, prospective students are encouraged to send an email to the faculty in the area and ask about their availability for a visit.